ruimaranhao/MLND/capstone/report.md

 - 1d_VIX_PtT: performs an identical calculation to that discussed for ‘1d_PtT’ except that VIX raw data is used instead of S&P500 data.

 After the feature engineering step, several rows of data needed to be discussed.
 First, any row with a ‘nan’ value was discarded.
 These ‘nan’ values were an expected outcome of the feature-engineering step.
 Specifically, the 252-day trailing return calculation could not be properly done on the first 253 data points, since there were no historical data on which to base the calculations.
-Applying ‘.dropna’ to the 5,962 row data set resulted in 253 drops and hence a data set consisting of 5,709 rows.
+So, this was discarded, yielding a data set consisting of 5,709 rows.

 Second, it was observed that for a large number of the older data points (those points past approximately 8 years ago), the ‘SP_Open’ value on day n was identical to the ‘SP_Close’ value on day n-1.
 Since the probability of the S&P500 opening on any given day at a value exactly equal to the former day’s close is essentially zero, this data was considered unreliable.
 It is possible that the previous close was simply being pasted in as the new open for a large chunk of the data, due to a data generation anomaly.
 Therefore, any data row where the SP_Open was exactly equal to the previous day’s SP_Close field was discarded.